mhcrnl/ogcalc/doc/ogcalc.rst

    class Ogcalc(gtk.Window):

-\noindent is our main application object.
-It derives from
+is our main application object.
+It derives from :py:class:`gtk.Window`.
-\class{gtk.Window}.

 .. code-block:: python